dantegates/dantegates.github.io/_posts/2018-07-06-an-overview-of-attention-is-all-you-need.md

 Training batches for the Transformer are constructed as follows

 - Training examples (sentences) are "batched" together according to the number of tokens in each sentence.
-- From these "batches" training "steps" are constructed by grouping examples together to reach an approximate number of tokens desired per step - this is a shift from the typical notion when training on features of fixed dimmension where batches contain a *fixed* number of examples.
+- From these "batches" training "steps" are constructed by grouping examples together to reach an approximate number of tokens desired per step - this is a shift from the typical notion when training on features of fixed dimension where batches contain a *fixed* number of examples.

 It is important to take note of the following details.
 1. A gradient update is performed at each "step" - thus in this case what the paper refers to as training steps is more similar to a training batch in other contexts.
 Indeed, even in the tensor2tensor [source](https://github.com/tensorflow/tensor2tensor/blob/342e214dea360a7f472fc82f3dd0775d7e224c52/tensor2tensor/layers/common_hparams.py#L34) the word "batch_size" is used to describe what would be called a "step" size in the paper.